Southern resident orcas: Recent births and deaths

-In 2021, there was only one birth, L125 Element to L86 Surprise!.
-L125 is L86's second living offspring, and a female.
-She was first encountered in February, when her size indicated she was about a month old.

-In February 2022, J37 Hy'Shqa was seen with a new calf, designated J59.
-This is J37's second surviving calf.
-The calf's gender was revealed to be female on May 29, 2022.

-In April 2022, K20 Spock was seen with a new calf, designated K45.
-This is K20's second calf, and the first calf born in K Pod since 2011.
-K45 was identified as female by Fisheries and Oceans Canada in October 2022, and given the name Prosper by The Whale Museum in November 2022.

-Only two calves were born in 2022, and the total population of the Southern Residents has fallen to one of its lowest numbers since 1974, when 71 individuals were counted following the live-capture era.
-Only 73 Southern Residents were counted in the July 1, 2022 census conducted by the Center for Whale Research.
+Only two calves were born in 2022 and the total population of the Southern Residents fell to one of its lowest numbers since the end of the live-capture era in 1974, when 71 individuals were counted.
+Only 73 Southern Residents were counted in the July 1, 2022, census conducted by the Center for Whale Research.
 This consisted of 32 whales in L Pod, its lowest point since 1976, 16 orcas in K Pod, its lowest in the last 20 years, and 25 in J Pod, which remained stable.
 In the year up to July 2022, three individuals died: K21, K44, and L89.
-From 1998 to 2022, 46 southern resident orca calves have been born and survived, while 81 southern residents have died.
+On June 30, 2023, Center for Whale Research confirmed the birth of two new calves in the L12s.
+In the encounter on the same day, both appeared healthy, and were at least two months old.
+They were designated L126 and L127.
+The pair are cousins of the same age in the same matriline.

+Tokitae (Lolita), known as Sk'aliCh'elh-tenaut to the Lummi, died on August 18, 2023, at the Miami Seaquarium.

+The July 1, 2024 annual census submitted to NOAA recorded the deaths of two adult male orcas, K34 and L85.
+L85, born 1991, was one of the oldest males in the population.
+The only calf born in the census period, J60, did not travel with his probable mother, J46, and did not survive.
+Researcher Deborah Giles reported that five other pregnancies did not result in births in 2023.
+Since the census date, L128 has been born to L90.

 Sounds

-Southern resident killer whale vocal production is classified in three categories: clicks, whistles, and pulsed calls.
+Orca vocal production is classified in three categories: clicks, whistles, and pulsed calls.

 Clicks made by toothed whales are very brief vocal sounds produced in rapid series for echolocation.

 "Whistles are non-pulsed continuous signals with much simpler harmonic structure" than pulsed calls.
-Whistling is a minor component of southern resident killer whale vocalizations, "whereas whistles are the primary social vocalization among the majority of Delphinidae species."
+Whistling is a minor component of southern resident orca vocalizations, "whereas whistles are the primary social vocalization among the majority of Delphinidae species."